This blog may contain affiliate links. Read our disclosure policy for more info.

 In my opinion, the best months to visit Buenos Aires are mid-November to mid-December or March and April.
 If possible, try to avoid the summer because it gets really hot.
 Besides that, it’s all good.

-There are plenty of things to do in the “city of fury”, as locals called it.
+There are plenty of things to do in Buenos Aires, the “city of fury”, as locals called it.
 It can be crazy and overwhelming but the longer you stay, the more you will like it.
+We put together a guide to spend 3 days in Buenos Aires as that’s a good amount of time to get a feel for the city before continuing on your travels!

 About the Author: